corda/corda-docs-portal/content/en/platform/corda/4.15/enterprise/ha-utilities.md

 * `-f`, `--config-file=FILE`: The path to the node config file, pointing to the new key provider.
 Default: node.conf
 * `-g`, `--config-file-previous=FILE`: The path to the previously used node config file, pointing to the old key provider.
 Default: node.conf.previous
 * `-n`, `--network-parameters=FILE`: The path to the network parameters file, used to check the network minimum platform version.
 Default: network-parameters
-* `--batch-size=N`: Number of keys rotated per database transaction.
+* `--batch-size=N`: Number of keys rotated per database transaction, which must be a positive number.
 A batch that fails is retried one key at a time.
 Default: 500
 * `--dry-run`: Report what would be rotated without writing any changes.
-* `--ignore-certificate-keys-check`: Proceed even if the node has wrapped certificate-based (CERT) confidential identity keys.
+* `--ignore-cert-keys-check`: Proceed even if the node has wrapped certificate-based (CERT) confidential identity keys.
 This tool does not rotate CERT keys, so they stay wrapped under the old provider and become permanently unsignable after the switch, breaking every unconsumed state they still own.
 Using this accepts that any unconsumed states still owned by those CERT keys will be permanently lost.
 The tool logs an audit warning when the override is used.
 Default: false
 * `--config-obfuscation-passphrase[=<cliPassphrase>]`: The passphrase used in the key derivation function when generating an AES key.
 * `--config-obfuscation-seed[=<cliSeed>]`: The seed used in the key derivation function to create a salt.
 * `-h`, `--help`: Show this help message and exit.